If not for Connecticut’s Ezra Warner, cooks might still be fumbling for a rock and a bayonet to get their dinners.

-It was a Frenchman, Philippe de Girard, who invented the process of canning foods.
-And it was an Englishman, Peter Durand, who patented it in 1810.
-But it would be more than 40 years before someone figured out an easy way to get food out of the cans once it was inside.
+A Frenchman, Philippe de Girard, invented the process of canning foods.
+And an Englishman, Peter Durand, patented it in 1810.
+But it would take more than 40 years before someone figured out an easy way to get food out of the cans.

 Canning was a huge innovation, especially for supplying and feeding soldiers and sailors.
 But early cans were not what we’re used to today.
 Assembled with lead solder, the cans could be heavier than the food they held.

-In 1858 he turned his innovative mind to the process of opening cans and developed a new can opener – the first patented in America – that had a lever and a cutter, “allowing the operator to cut as fast as he can move his hand,” he explained in the patent for the device.
+In 1858 he turned his innovative mind to the process of opening cans.
+Warner developed a new can opener – the first patented in America – that had a lever and a cutter.
+That allowed “the operator to cut as fast as he can move his hand,” he explained in the patent for the device.

-Easy enough for a child to use was perhaps an exaggeration, but storekeepers found it useful to pop open cans and sell the contents to customers.
-The biggest success for Warner came when his can opener was adopted for use by the Union Army during the U.S. Civil War.
+Storekeepers found Warner’s opener useful to pop open cans and sell the contents to customers.
+The biggest success for Warner came when the Union Army adopted his can opener during the Civil War.

-William Lyman of Meriden, Conn. would advance the can opener technology further in 1870 with a patent for the first rotary opener, which was widely adopted for home use.
-It, in turn, would be replaced in 1925 with the hand crank can opener still in use today replaced Lyman’s rotary opener.
+William Lyman of Meriden, Conn., advanced can opener technology further in 1870 with a patent for the first rotary opener. which was widely adopted for home use.
+The hand crank can opener still in use today replaced Lyman’s rotary opener.